johnMamish/saeclib/README.md

 This library contains a few, very basic C containers that can be used in embedded systems where dynamic allocation is undesirable.

-This library is aimed at higher performance cortex-m microcontorllers, or even cortex-a microcontrollers if they're running an RTOS. saeclib tries to avoid anything too performant, but might slip in an unnecessary divide here and there.
+This library is aimed at higher performance cortex-m microcontorllers, or even cortex-a microcontrollers if they're running an RTOS. saeclib tries to avoid anything too performant, but might slip in an unnecessary divide here and there; it assumes that multiplies are cheap.
 Don't use this in safety critical or medical grade code.

 Every data structure comes in 3 basic flavors:
   - one that holds memory blocks of arbitrary size, but returns pointers to those memory blocks, not values.   (container names have no prefix, for instance `saeclib_circular_buffer_t`).